Want to change the way you eat? Grab your FREE intuitive eating resource guide!

 We actually interviewed sleep expert and RD, Amy Bender, on the Nail your Nutrition podcast.
 There’s some great nuggets in here!

-Meal Prep does not need to be all or nothing by any means!
-Meal prepping and planning helps reduce food waste and can help save you money in the long run.
+Meal prep does not need to be all or nothing by any means!
+In fact, simple meal prep and planning helps to reduce food waste and can help save you money in the long run.

 Meal planning can even mean subscribing to your favorite meal delivery service to make your weeks a little less chaotic.
-I love Freshly Fit and Blue Apron!
+I love Blue Apron and rely on it for busy seasons of life.

 These subscription services really helped post-baby when we had no time or energy to cook, but also during heavy training cycles, chaotic weeks or even times when I was single parenting!